-With their platforms, corporations such as Amazon, Apple, Alphabet (Google) and Meta (Facebook) today operate the essential technical infrastructures and services of the commercial internet, which are not only used by private users, but also by many companies and public institutions.
+With their platforms, corporations such as Amazon, Apple, Alphabet Inc., X Corp., Meta and Microsoft have centralized the essential technical infrastructures and services of the internet, which are not only used by private users, but also by many companies and public institutions.
 As private-sector actors with quasi-sovereign powers, they control the central access points to the internet, structure and observe users' possibilities of movement, filter and curate content, information flows and discussions on their platforms.
 As economic actors, they coordinate markets and mediate working relationships, work on the most seamless possible observation, processing, and valorization of the data traces that users leave behind on the internet.
 They have thus set in motion a process of measuring and commodifying social behavioural traces and relationships (Zuboff, 2019).